BhosaleAkshay8055/React_Node_Postgresql_Blog/README.md

 # React and Node.js Blog Application

 Welcome to the React and Node.js Blog Application!
-This project allows users to register, login, add blogs, and view a list of blogs.
+This project allows users to register, log in, add blogs, and view a list of blogs.
 The backend is implemented in Node.js with two database options: SQLite3 and PostgreSQL.

 ## Table of Contents